Hunting Trophy Whitetails in the Mid-West

 - Guides-(If using one) Trust your guide.
 He wants you to harvest a buck as bad (sometimes worse) than you do.
 Hunting these bucks in the mid-west may be different than you are use to, so rely on your guide to help you be successful.

-Large bucks primarily use their nose to survive in the wild.
+Mature bucks primarily use their nose to survive in the wild.
 We will do everything possible to play the wind correctly but sometimes thermals and wind changes cannot be controlled.
 Good scent control can help your odds when this happens.

 - Clothing-Keep your cloths as scent free as possible.
 Wash them in scent free soap before leaving and store them in a scent proof container.
 Scent eliminating clothing is highly recommended.